hcguersoy/swarm-elastic-demo/readme.md

 # Thanks too...
 This demo was inspired by a Gist from [Thomas Barlow](https://github.com/tombee) and thanks to [Chris Wendt](https://github.com/chrismwendt) for the nice [Elasticsearch SRV plugin](https://github.com/github/elasticsearch-srv-discovery).

+# Prerequisits
+This version of the demo is tested with

+* Docker 1.11.0
+* Docker Machine 0.7.0
+* Docker Swarm 1.2.0

 # Creating Swarm Cluster

 **Hint:**